| Starting

 in Blue, Red, or Green and consider a re-raise with any hand in

 Blue or Red.
 Again, re-raise with the top three pairs.
+If you are faced with limpers, you

 have to determine if these individuals are truly weak.
 If you think